roblanf/raspberrytrap/readme.md

 TL-WR802N Wireless N Nano Router| $29.00 | [link](https://www.mwave.com.au/product/tplink-tlwr802n-300mbps-wireless-n-nano-router-ab64161?gclid=Cj0KCQjwg7HPBRDUARIsAMeR_0hcFvUOAFaheZYIzXz1Pkn0HBXFMVBssw69OmRT5FxTK9j_ZKP8kwIaAkWKEALw_wcB)

 You can also buy various cases for the raspberry pi.
 They are not strictly necessary but they can be useful for some situations.
-The Router is just to aid in setting up the camera trap in the field.

 Other things you'll need: